ipsdm/legitimacy/suggested-structure/README.md

     and their state of review from all the full members.
- 5. All organization members should now review and add suggestions to all other members self-documented privleges and responsibilities as well as suggested directives, agreements, and activities, for truthfullness as to closeness to approximation of the existing structure - again _not_ in attempt to hone in on what is most ideal, but only to attempt to approximate what the _existing_ structures/heigharchies truthfully are.
-Once each member is satified with a document and all their questions/concerns have been addressed they should mark the document as "approved at version-XXX" within the matrix, where the "version-XXX" represents a version number or commit hash of the document.
+ 5. All organization members should now review and add suggestions to all other members self-documented privleges and responsibilities as well as suggested directives, agreements, and activities, for truthfulness as to closeness to approximation of the existing structure - again _not_ in attempt to hone in on what is most ideal, but only to attempt to approximate what the _existing_ structures/hierarchies truthfully are.
+Once each member is satisfied with a document and all their questions/concerns have been addressed they should mark the document as "approved at version-XXX" within the matrix, where the "version-XXX" represents a version number or commit hash of the document.
 It is